Cédric Moubamba

 Carlos Cedric Moubamba Saib (born 14 October 1979) is a Gabonese former professional footballer who played as a midfielder.

 Club career

-Moubamba played previously for AC Bongoville, US Bitam, Sogéa FC, USM Libreville and AS Mangasport.
+Moubamba played previously for AC Bongoville, US Bitam, Sogéa, USM Libreville and AS Mangasport.
 He also played for Omani club Dhofar S.C.S.C. with his national team members Etienne Bito'o and Congolese Sita Milandou and DR Congo based Champion TP Mazembe.

 International career

 Moubamba was a regular member of the Gabon national team and played 76 games scoring three goals.